English ship Dragon (1647): Service after the Restoration May 1660

 In 1664 she may have been under command of Captain Valentine Pyend.
 On 24 February 1665 she was under the command of Captain John Lloyd.
 She participated in the Battle of Lowestoft as a member of Blue Squadron, Van Division on 3 June 1665.
 Captain Daniel Henning took command on 16 November 1665.
 She partook in the Four Days' Battle arriving on 4 June with Prince Rupert's Squadron, Van Division.
 She suffered one killed and six wounded during the battle.
 Later in the month of June Captain Thomas Roome Coyle took command.
 As a member of White Squadron, Centre Division she partook in the St James Day Fight (Orfordness) on 25 July 1666.
-She was part of Robert Holmes Squadron during the attack on the River Vile, also known as 'Holmes Bonfire' on 9–10 August 1666.
+She was part of Robert Holmes Squadron during the attack on the River Vlie, also known as 'Holmes's Bonfire' on 9–10 August 1666.
 In 1667 the Second Anglo-Dutch War ended.

 On 21 March 1668 she was under the command of Captain Richard May until 4 September 1668.
 On 6 March 1669 she was under command of Captain Arthur Herbert and sailed with Allin's Squadron to the Mediterranean.
-Spragge too over the squadron in 1671.
+Spragge took over the squadron in 1671.
 She was in the Battle of Bugia on 8 May 1671.
 She was in action with three Algerines in May 1672.
 On 1 July 1672 she came under command of Captain Thomas Chamberlaine.
 During the Third Anglo-Dutch War, she was in action with two Dutch vessels off Bury Head.
 Captain David Trtter took command on 13 September 1672 for service in Home Waters, possibly in Ireland.
 Captain Sir Roger Strickland took command to sail with Narborough's in the Mediterranean.
 On 6 March 1682 Captain Thomas Hamilton took command for service in the Mediterranean.
 On 11 July 1686 she became the Flagship of the Mediterranean Squadron under the command of Captain Henry Killigrew.
 She also went to Sale, Morocco at this time.
 She returned to Home Waters in 1689.
 She was ordered on 9 May 1689 to rebuild at Deptford.

 Rebuild at Deptford 1689

 She was rebuilt at Deptford under the guidance of Master Shipwright Fisher Harding.
 Her dimensions after rebuild were gundeck 118 ft 11 in with 99 ft 0 infor keel with a breadth of 31 ft 9 in and a depth of hold of 12 ft 2 in.
 Her builder's measure calculated tonnage was 530 79/94 tons.

-Her gun armament after a 1696 survey was 46 guns and consisted of eighteen 12-pounder guns, twenty 8-pounder guns eight sakers. under the 1703 Establishment her armament was as 48/42 guns consisting of twenty/eighteen 12-pounders guns of 8.5 feet in length, twenty/eighteen 6-pounder guns of 8 feet in length, six/four 6-pounder guns of 7 feet in length on the quarterdeck and two 6-pounder guns of 8 feet in length on the foc'x'le (Fc).
+Her gun armament after a 1696 survey was 46 guns and consisted of eighteen 12-pounder guns, twenty 8-pounder guns eight sakers. under the 1703 Establishment her armament was as 48/42 guns consisting of twenty/eighteen 12-pounder guns of 8.5 feet in length, twenty/eighteen 6-pounder guns of 8 feet in length, six/four 6-pounder guns of 7 feet in length on the quarterdeck and two 6-pounder guns of 8 feet in length on the foc's'le (Fc).
 Her manning was 220 personnel.